Serkan-Ucakcioglu/Express-Pagination-React-Swr-Pagination/README.md

 ### Mern Stack

 You must connect to your own mongodb to use. <br>
-You Have To Upload The Data To Mongodb You
+You Have To Upload The Data To Mongodb You.

 Data-Link: https://jsonplaceholder.typicode.com/posts